Welcome back friends! This week we’ll be cooking Remy’s Ratatouille from one of my favorite Disney and Pixar films, Ratatouille!

 You may have heard that you can make cookies with boxed cake mix and this recipe does just that, but with a boost of unsweetened cocoa powder and Reeses Pieces!
 They are delicious; rich and not too sweet.
 If you’re looking for something tasty to bake for yourself or someone(s) you love, please try these and enjoy!

 1 box of devil’s food chocolate cake mix

 Pre-heat the oven to 350F and line a baking sheet with parchment paper.

-Pour the cake mix and unsweetened cocoa into a large bowl and stir gently to incorporate.
+Open the cake mix and pour it into a large mixing bowl.

 Place the baking sheet into the oven and bake for 10 to 12 minutes depending on the power of your oven.